wwplato/wwplato.github.io/_pages/about.md

 Recent News
 -----
+* Jun, 2024.
+Total of 5 papers to **MICCAI** 2024.
+Looking forward to visiting Moroco!
 * May, 2024.
 1 paper published at **Medical Image Analysis (MedIA)** in collaboration with UNC Chapel Hill.
 [IF: 10.9]
 * May, 2024.
 3 papers **provisionally accepted** to **MICCAI** 2024 from our group (top ~11%)!
 Wait for more acceptances after the rebuttal.
 * May, 2024.
 2 papers accepted to **ICML** 2024.
 Congrats to all the authors!